Loving Someone Who is Trying to Kill You

 Here’s where the story gets really interesting—for me, at least.
 As this Christian was being carried away to safety, he made an unexpected request: to be put down so he could address the group that had just tried to take his life.
 With permission from the government officials, this battered individual turned to the mob and began to share his testimony.
-What amazes me most is how he started his address: “Brethren and fathers, hear my defense before you now.”
+What amazes me most is how he started his address: “Brothers and fathers, hear my defense before you now.”

-“Brethren and fathers.”
+“Brothers and fathers.”
 Not exactly the words you would be tempted to use when talking to people who just tried to maul you, but that’s what this man did.

 You’re probably familiar with the missionary: the Apostle Paul.
 This particular story can be found in Acts 22.
 I’ve read about this incident before, but not until recently did the beginning of Paul’s speech stand out so strongly.
 As commentator John Gill says, Paul’s language “shows how ready…[he] was to put up with affronts, and to forgive injuries done him.”
 How could he do such a thing?